mozilla/addons-linter/docs/rules.md

 # Linter Rules

+This document is automatically published on [github pages](http://mozilla.github.io/addons-linter/).
-To update this document edit `docs/rules.md` in the [github repo](https://github.com/mozilla/addons-linter).
+To update it edit `docs/rules.md` in the
+[github repo](https://github.com/mozilla/addons-linter).

 * :white_check_mark: means the rule has been ported/implemented